ErikaJZhou/Bartimaeus/README.md

 ## Why use BMS?
 BMS (Be-Music Source) is free and has an active, dedicated community of artists who produce music and charts for/with it.

-While some accessible game projects might have a proof of concept or small project developed and then left, the BMS community has produced new music tracks year after year for many years.
+While some accessible game projects might have a proof of concept or small project developed and then left inactive, the BMS community has produced new music tracks year after year for many years.

 BMS is playable on PC/with a computer and keyboard and does not require specialized hardware.